KaleungL/mysite/index.md

 </p>

 <p>
-  Currently, I have particular interests in studying banking organisations and their role in the broader economy.
+  Currently, I am particularly interested in studying banking organisations and their role in the broader economy.
   I study why banks thrive or fail, how they respond to policies and regulations, and how their behaviour affects the wellbeing of individuals, households and firms.